Skip to main content

 Review the information on the SHIP page to determine your whether or not you are required to waive or enroll in the Point Park student health insurance plan (SHIP), as well as deadlines, costs, and other enrollment and waiver information.

 Students who are mandatory for insurance (athletes, dance and theatre majors, international students) are automatically charged for the insurance on their student account each fall and spring semester.
 You are required to waive (opt-out) or enroll (opt-in) by the deadline.
-If you do nothing or do not successfully waive (opt-out) by the deadline, you will be enrolled in the SHIP and the charge will remain on your account for the full year.
-If you wish to enroll in the SHIP, enroll (opt-in) as soon as possible so your insurance is active August 1st or as soon as possible after that.
-Do NOT wait for the university to enroll you!
+If you do nothing or do not successfully waive by the deadline, you will be enrolled in the SHIP and the charge will remain on your account.
+If you wish to enroll in the SHIP, you are encouraged to do so as soon as possible.
+Visit the SHIP page for more information.